SpaceWorksCo/guides/Bootstrap-The-Blockchain.md

 Your SPACE daemon should now finish syncing very quickly.

-If you found the bootstrap helpful, please consider donating to [Dexstats.info](https://dexstats.info) at `RQFwNuhJ5HP1QbfU2wLj8ZUse43LSKrzei`.
+If you found the bootstrap helpful, please consider donating to Dexstats at `RQFwNuhJ5HP1QbfU2wLj8ZUse43LSKrzei`.